By Vanessa Saunders, MBA, MIMC , Broker Owner, Global Property Systems Real Estate.

 The landscape of the Hudson Valley is dotted with historic residences – Franklin Delano Roosevelt’s home at Hyde Park, Washington Irving’s Sunnyside mansion in Irvington, and Martin Van Buren’s home in Kinderhook, NY to name but a few.
 There are hundreds of lesser-known buildings that are significant to Hudson Valley’s rich history, many of which are still being used as private homes today,

-We recently sold one such property, a home in central Orange County on the original location of the Clinton Homestead.
+We recently sold the beautiful home above located in Rock Tavern, central Orange County on the original location of the Clinton Homestead.
 The Clinton property is the birthplace of NY’s first Governor, George Clinton.
 For its age, the property is in remarkably good condition, especially since it hasn’t been lived in for many years.
 The property was built by John Springstead Bull in 1856.
 Extensive period detail remains in the home.
 The exterior stonework appears to be mostly original with carved inscriptions intact.
 Inside, high ceilings, wide plank floors, wood-paneled walls, carved woodwork, and plaster moldings lend elegance from a time gone by.

 While it’s a fun idea to own and inhabit a piece of American history, historic residences like these present a unique set of benefits and challenges.
 If you’re considering buying a historic home, you should do the following.